aio-libs/aiohttp/docs/deployment.rst

   <http://docs.gunicorn.org/en/latest/design.html#how-many-workers>`_)

-The custom worker subclass is defined in *aiohttp.worker.GunicornWebWorker* and should be used instead of the *gaiohttp* worker provided by Gunicorn, which supports only aiohttp.wsgi applications::
+The custom worker subclass is defined in *aiohttp.GunicornWebWorker* and should be used instead of the *gaiohttp* worker provided by Gunicorn, which supports only aiohttp.wsgi applications::

-  >> gunicorn my_app_module:my_web_app --bind localhost:8080 --worker-class aiohttp.worker.GunicornWebWorker
+  >> gunicorn my_app_module:my_web_app --bind localhost:8080 --worker-class aiohttp.GunicornWebWorker
   [2015-03-11 18:27:21 +0000] [1249] [INFO] Starting gunicorn 19.3.0
   [2015-03-11 18:27:21 +0000] [1249] [INFO] Listening at: http://127.0.0.1:8080 (1249)
   [2015-03-11 18:27:21 +0000] [1249] [INFO] Using worker: aiohttp.worker.GunicornWebWorker